KenkouGmbH/maze-backend-challenge/README.md

    The interval in milliseconds used to log the sent messages counter.

 ## Your task
-The application has to be build using one of the following languages: Java, Scala, Go.
+The application has to be build using one of the following languages: Java, Scala.
 For the implementation you can use any library you consider useful, but please privide the reason in the README.

 Please provide the result as a github repository:
 1. The project with all source files